Applied Sport Science Technology

 • event classification, and

-• evice distribution and management using digital technology and other relevant tools.
+• device distribution and management using digital technology and other relevant tools.

 HPSSC will be supporting students in this position alongside others to be implemented as part of a cohort that will meet regularly in a unique collaborative environment.
 Participants will consult with Athletic Department stakeholders to gain knowledge of the expectations and demands related to athlete performance in practice and competitions as well as the coordination of team professional staff to promote athlete health and well-being.